brmadeira/MLSlib/README.md

 Execute the program /demo/mlstest

 5) To Use:
-Read the documentation in /doc/index.html after cloning execute:
+Read the documentation in /doc/index.html.
+After cloning execute:
 ```bash
    firefox /doc/index.html
 ```